-Next year, in this initiative we will continue to work with staff to build on their confidence and capacity to teach STEM as an integral part in various KLAs.
+Next year, in this initiative we will continue to work with staff to build on their confidence and capacity to teach STEM as an integral part of various KLAs.
+65% of staff indicated that they were confident in utilising STEM, although 35% of staff requested further professional learning to improve thier confidence.

-Our focus for 2021 was to embed future focus learning practices across the school through STEM.
-Focusing on the engineering design process and new technologies, teachers were guided through the process of developing consistent evidence - informed practices across the school and used observation to identify the impact of STEM learning opportunities.
+Our focus for 2022 was to embed future focus learning practices across the school through STEM.
+Focusing on the engineering design process and new technologies, teachers were guided through the process of developing consistent evidence-informed practices across the school and used observation to identify the impact of STEM learning opportunities.